CoolElectronics/morespriteshorn/README.md

 ## rant
-despite calling it base 256 this whole time, the p8scii format only has 255 characters, meaning the last sprite can't be used. if this was the only issue, it wouldn't be that big of a deal, but for some reason lua's utf8 support is weird, and the character ⬇ is not the same as the character ⬇ because reasons, the character ゜takes up 2 utf characters and only 1 normal character, and the character 🅾️ is longer than any other one
+lua's utf8 support is weird, and the character ⬇ is not the same as the character ⬇ because reasons, the character ゜takes up 2 utf characters and only 1 normal character, and the character 🅾️ is longer than any other one

 why does the regex do [^@]+ instead of .+

+this project is so unstable